 When Was The First Electric Vehicle (EV) Developed?

+The first electric vehicle (EV) was developed nearly 200 years ago in the 1830’s, by a Scotsman named Robert Anderson.
 This electric vehicle was crude and certainly not as refined as the electric cars on the road today, like the luxurious Jaguar I-PACE.

-However, more practical electric vehicles were invented later in the 19th century.
+However, more practical electric vehicles (EVs) were invented later in the 19th century.
 Many have been credited with the development of electric transportation, including the American Thomas Davenport, the Hungarian inventor Anyos Jedlik and Professor Sibrandus Stratingh from Holland.

 When Were Hybrid Electric Vehicles Invented?